alptugan/blog-teaching/content/Tutorials/Webmin - Netatalk Module.md

 ---
-title: Tutorial - Netatalk Module on Webmin
+title: Webmin - Netatalk Module
 date: 2024-04-18
 description: Shows how to install and use Netatalk for Webmin on Raspberry Pi to enable AFP file sharing and backup
 tags: